martinResearch/MatlabSVG/readme.md

 # Goal

-This repository provides Matlab code to load the content of an SVG file into a simple Matlab structure, to save a Matlab structure containing polygons and images into a SVG file and a function to dislay this structure in a Matlab figure.
+This repository provides Matlab code to load the content of an SVG file into a simple Matlab structure (*loadSVG.m*), to save a Matlab structure containing polygons and images into a SVG file (*saveSVG.m*) and a function to dislay this structure in a Matlab figure (*plotSVG.m*).

 # License

 Free BSD.

+# Limitations

+does not handle bezier curves yet.
+Could reuse code from http://uk.mathworks.com/matlabcentral/fileexchange/31453-bezier-curve-plotter-gui
 # Examples

 ```